odedstein/sgi-introduction-course/201_polylines/201_polylines.md

 2. Fill out the funcionality of `exercises/cubic_hermite.m` to find, given two points and two vectors and a value of `t`, the value `P(t)` of the cubic Hermite polynomial they define at time `t`.

 Please keep reading only after you've completed both tasks.
 Some of these tasks may be tricky!
 You aren't expected to be able to do them all in a minute like this was your undergraduate homework.
 Feel free to ask for help to your colleagues in the program, speak amongst yourselves and reach out to me and the TAs.
+Also feel free to google or look stuff up by any other means.

 Great!
 But, in practice, we will not be given two vectors `m_0` and `m_1` that specify the derivatives.
 The specific type of Hermite spline we learned about in class is called a Catmull-Rom spline, and in it the derivatives at a given point `p_i` are calculated by interpolating between the points `p_i+1` and `p_i-1`.
 So, your next task is